Searching for the best CPAP machine? Discover the factors you need to consider when you buy a CPAP.

 Ramp is a comfort feature.
 Many people can sleep more easily when the pressure doesn't enter all at once.

-Exhalation Relief - this feature is designed by some manufactures to make exhalation easier when you breathe with cpap.
+The exhalation relief is designed by some manufactures to make exhalation easier when you breathe with cpap.

 Data capability is used by some of cpap machine to collect data regarding your therapy (pressure data, leak data, etc).